pzbitskiy/mitsubishi2MQTT/README.md

 - topic/system/set to control the device with commands: "restart": reboot the device, "factory": reset device to fatory state.
 ***

+***

+## MQTT secure connection
+MQTT secure connection via `8883` port only support ESP32, app inlude default CA-Root-Certificate for Letsencrypt base domain.
+You can set your Certificate in the Setup -> Unit
+***

 ## Special thanks
 SwiCago for the great libraries: https://github.com/SwiCago/HeatPump